bezirg/abs2haskell/README.md

 Examples of running:

 ~~~
-abs2haskell examples/BenchMaps.abs

-# An ABS program may have multiple main blocks in different modules.
-# So you have to specify in which module is the main block you want to build with

-abs2haskell --main-is=examples/BenchMaps.abs examples/BenchMaps.abs
+abs2haskell File1.abs File2.abs FileN.abs # compiles 3 abs source files

-abs2haskell examples/   # will compile all ABS files under examples directory
+abs2haskell examples/   # compiles *all* ABS files from given directory
 ~~~

+For usage and extra options, see `abs2haskell --help`.

 The compiler will generate ".hs" files for each compiled ABS module.
 No other runtime system libraries and dependencies will be generated.

 ## Compiling the generated Haskell code to machine code (so you can run it)

 ~~~
+ghc --make -threaded BenchMaps.hs

+# An ABS program may have multiple main blocks in different modules.
+# So you have to specify with option `-main-is` which module (with a main block)n is your entrypoint

-ghc --make -threaded examples/BenchMaps.hs # put the generated haskell file that has the main block here
+ghc --make -threaded examples/BenchMaps.hs examples/BenchLists.hs -main-is BenchMaps

+# The above command will generate an executable named after the main compiled module (here: ./BenchMaps[.exe])
 ~~~

 ## Running the final program

 ~~~
-./examples/BenchMaps -O # means run it on 1 core with default optimizations
+./BenchMaps -O # means run it on 1 core with default optimizations
-./examples/BenchMaps -O +RTS -N1 # the same as the above
+./BenchMaps -O +RTS -N1 # the same as the above
-./examples/BenchMaps -O +RTS -N2 # run it on 2 cores
+./BenchMaps -O +RTS -N2 # run it on 2 cores
-./examples/BenchMaps -O +RTS -N4 # run it on 4 cores
+./BenchMaps -O +RTS -N4 # run it on 4 cores
-./examples/BenchMaps -O +RTS -NK # run it on K cores
+./BenchMaps -O +RTS -NK # run it on K cores
 ~~~

 ## (Optional) Building the Grammar